WHAT THREE IMPORTANT LEGAL DOCUMENTS SHOULD EVERYONE HAVE . . . AND KEEP CURRENT?

 (2) A Durable Health Care Power of Attorney/Advance Declaration

 (3) A Durable General Power of Attorney

 No one wants to think about death, disability or other incapacity.
 Sadly, the uncertainties of modern life and our complex web of family and business ties make estate planning all the more important.
-It makes sense to set aside time to reflect – at a time when you're not under pressure to make life-altering decisions – on your wishes for your own medical treatment, the disposition of your property, and selecting those you trust enough to act on your behalf if and when you are unable to manage your own legal affairs and health care decision making.
+It makes sense to set aside time to reflect – when you're not under pressure to make life-altering decisions – on your wishes for your own medical treatment, the disposition of your property, and selecting those you trust enough to act on your behalf if and when you're unable to manage your own legal affairs and health care decision making.